Chia-Network/chia-network.github.io/collections/_posts/2022-08-17-bringing-transparency-and-efficiency-to-carbon-markets.en.md

 author: "[Gene Hoffman](/profiles/gene-hoffman/)"
 ---

 What if we could increase access and create real global inclusion in the carbon markets?
 What if we could establish clear standards and transparent pricing for a previously illiquid and obfuscated asset?
-What if we could establish "one" price of carbon?
+What if we could establish "one"<a href="#ft-1">¹</a> price of carbon?

 We could increase funding for the high-quality, nature-based projects seeking to regenerate nature, while creating a more usable instrument in a market where we've seen entrants consistently falter.
 We believe we can through our recently launched, first-of-its-kind [Carbon Opportunities Fund](https://pressroom.ifc.org/all/pages/PressDetail.aspx?ID=27145).